CHAPTER 10

 "In the Playboy philosophy, love is getting; it means getting what one can out of another person, using the other person as an object for love.
 It means grasping and holding and satisfying oneself by using another.
 And when he is through with that person, well fine, she’s been used . . ..up.
 That’s it.
 When there is no more nectar in the flower, the bee must flit to the next, and the next, and then to the one after that.
 Hollywood has taught this too, not only by film but also by the way in which so many of the stars themselves have been notorious flower flitters" (The Christian Counselor’s Manual, by Jay E. Adams, p.
 150).

 Proverbs 25:21 is a good illustration of love in action.
-Is the idea of "GIVING" found in this verse?
-True love does not follow FEELINGS (if we did to our enemy what we sometimes FEEL like doing, we might GIVE him a punch in the nose!).
-No matter how we FEEL towards our enemy, we can certainly GIVE him a hamburger and we can GIVE him a glass of milk!
+Is the idea of "giving" found in this verse?
+True love does not follow feelings (if we did to our enemy what we sometimes feel like doing, we might give him a punch in the nose!).
+No matter how we feel towards our enemy, we can certainly choose to give him a hamburger and we can choose to GIVE him a glass of milk!

-CAUTION: Suppose a drunkard approaches you and asks you for $5.00.
+CAUTION: Suppose a drunkard or a drug addict approaches you and asks you for $25.00.
 If you really love this person, would you give it to him?
 Do you think he would put your "love-gift" to wise use?
-Are you really helping him or are you CONTRIBUTING TO THE PROBLEM?
+Are you really helping him or are you perhaps contributing to his problem?
+We need to be careful and wise in the way we help people.

-TRUE LOVE, according to the Bible, involves 4 things:
+True love, according to the Bible, involves four things:

-1. DECIDING – I must decide that I am going to love the other person (regardless how I FEEL about him/her), simply because that person has a genuine need and I am able to meet that need.
-Thus true love begins as an act of the WILL (see Chapter 9).
+1. DECIDING – I must decide that I am going to love the other person (regardless of how I feel about him/her), simply because that person has a genuine need and I am able to meet that need.
+Thus true love begins as an act of the will.

 2. GIVING – I must give of myself for the sake of the other person.
 I am concerned not about what I can get from this person but what I can give to this person.